 User testing is a worthwhile investment.
-One of the main advantages of conducting user research is that you save on development costs.
+One of the main advantages of conducting user research is saving on development costs.
 Like in any business, time and money are also important in product development.

 Redesigning an entire product can be the biggest pitfall.
-Take an online store for example.
+Take an online store, for example.
 Developing one is already a big investment.
-With many different intricate details that have to be planned out, the goal is to have a store that is effective, efficient and brings satisfaction for the consumer.
-Users want to leave with a complete purchase, the whole process has to be as less time-consuming as possible.
+With many different intricate details that have to be planned out, the goal is to have a store that is effective, efficient, and brings satisfaction to the consumer.
+Users want to leave with a complete purchase; the whole process has to be less time-consuming.
 Fewer hiccups also create more satisfaction.
 Customers feel content with a great product.

-Another aspect of user testing is that the focus gets set on the things that matter.
+Another aspect of user testing is that the focus is on the things that matter.
 Many of the features added during development will never get used.
 Researching in the early stages of development results in an understanding of what users need.
-Maybe the newest feature is excessive and an already existing one deals with it much better.
+Maybe the newest feature is excessive, and an already existing one deals with it much better.

-Setting the focus on important features and functions of the upcoming product will also save any wasted time spent on designing additions that will be scrapped in the future.
-It is important to ask users what they need instead of trying to figure it out by yourself.
+Setting the focus on essential features and functions of the upcoming product will also save any wasted time spent on designing additions that will be scrapped in the future.
+It is necessary to ask users what they need instead of figuring it out by yourself.

 2. Better product with better results